-Data format: Single select dropdown list (list of PaMs).
+Data format: text (dropdown list - list of PaMs).
 Additional records can be added to report on additional PaMs or group of PaMs for this table.

-9.3.2 FIELD 2: Affected pollutant(s)
+9.3.2.
+FIELD 2: Affected pollutant(s)

 The purpose of this field is for the Member State to understand on which pollutant(s) the PaM or the group of PaMs will have an impact and for which pollutants emissions have been quantified or impacts have been qualitatively described.